biencarlovilla/Note-Taker-Git/README.md

   * [License](#license)
   * [Contributors](#Contributors)

- InUserStory
+s#rStory
-AS A user, I want to be able to write and save notes
+AS A uaer, I want to be able to write and save notes
-   I WANT to be able to delete notes I've written before SO THAT I can organize my thoughts and keep track of tasks I need to complete
+   I want to be able to delete notes I've written before sp that I can organize my thoughts and keep track of tasks I need to complete
 Heroku:  https://serene-temple-70979.herokuapp.com/